 Saskatchewan’s visitor economy grows when more people travel to and within the province, and visitors interact more with a destination.
 Shopping, dining, purchasing transportation and accommodations, buying event tickets, attending galleries and performances, and other activities all contribute to a stronger visitor economy.
 The PDF below outlines key fast facts that make up Saskatchewan’s strong, vibrant tourism sector.

 The Tourism Trends Report presents a review of tourism statistics and trends for Saskatchewan.
-It contains information about Saskatchewan-US border crossings, international air travel, hotel occupancy and average daily rates, average gasoline prices, discretionary spending habits, and average exchange rates for selected countries.
+It contains information about Saskatchewan-US border crossings, international air travel, hotel occupancy and average daily rates, tourism employment, average gasoline prices, discretionary spending habits, and average exchange rates for selected countries.
 Information is updated on a quarterly basis.

 Provincial and Regional Profiles